makevoid/B-Record/Readme.md

 via the blockchain
 via key signing

-this app generates you a key
+this app generates you a key (a private key) that you can use to author content the network of computers will recognize you as the oauthor of the

 alongside this key you have the corresponding Artist address of this key it's like an email address, except people can send you money with that